modeset/dotset/README.md

 ### Vim

-- Abstract the color themes based on how Solarized works
-- Add a color theme for lighter modes
 - Get tagbar to work with css/sass files
 - Pure out the snippets
 - Possibly bring back the [clang complete][clang] plugin